Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 customer = order["customer_id"]
 ```
 raises `KeyError: 'customer_id'` and and you are left backtracking through the
-code to find where you forgot to add `'customer_id'` originally.
+code to find where you forgot to add `'customer_id'`.

 `dataclass`es also work well with type checkers like
 [mypy](https://mypy.readthedocs.io/en/stable/).
 Since they encourage annotating each
 field with types, code using `dataclass`es can be type checked with very
-little extra effort on the part of the user.
+little extra effort.

 # Heuristics